 However, the SDLT surcharge can also apply when a person purchases to replace their main residence but cannot sell it simultaneously.

 In such cases, the 3% SDLT surcharge must be paid on completion but is recoverable if the old residence is sold within three years of the purchase of the new residence.
 The problem has been that the impact of the COVID-19 restrictions on property transactions has meant that several people have been unable to meet the three-year sale deadline through no fault of their own.
 Those who find themselves in this position may take reassurance from HMRC’s updated guidance on exceptional circumstances, which allows applications for refunds to be made following a sale outside of the normal three-year limit where:

 - The new property was bought on or after 1 January 2017, and

 - The individual was unable to sell the previous property within three years because of reasons outside of their control, such as (but not exclusively):

 - The impact of COVID-19 preventing the sale or

 - An action taken by a public authority preventing the sale.

 Of course, following the Chancellor’s Summer Statement, there will be no standard SDLT on property purchases of up to £500,000 from 8 July 2020 until 31 March 2021.
-But the 3% SDLT surcharge will still apply on additional residential properties in appropriate cases.
+However, in appropriate cases, the 3% SDLT surcharge will still apply to additional residential properties.

 And on 14 July, it emerged that the Chancellor had written a letter to the Office of Tax Simplification (OTS) requesting it ‘undertake a review of CGT’.
 One of the points under review will be ‘the practical operation of principal private residence relief’.
 We may see some announcements on this in the Autumn Budget.